d-krupke/cpsat-primer/README.md

 > [!TIP]
 >
-> You could easily extend this model to schedule as many meetings as feasible
+> You could easily extend this model to schedule as many meetings as possible
 > using an objective function.
 You could also maximize the distance between two
 > meetings by using a variable size interval.
 This would be a good exercise to
 > try.